yt-project/yt/doc/source/examining/loading_data.rst

 The image blocks in each of these files will be loaded as a separate field, provided they have the same dimensions as the image blocks in the main file.

-Additionally, fields corresponding to the WCS coordinates will be generated. based on the corresponding ``CTYPEx`` keywords.
+Additionally, fields corresponding to the WCS coordinates will be generated based on the corresponding ``CTYPEx`` keywords.
 When queried, these fields will be generated from the pixel coordinates in the file using the WCS transformations provided by AstroPy.